-When you specify NL or NSL and the operator mounts a tape volume that contains standard labels, you may use the volume provided: (1) the expiration date of the existing data set on the volume has passed; (2) the existing data set on the volume is not password protected; and (3) you make a nonspecific volume request.
+When you specify NL or NSL and the operator mounts a tape volume that contains standard labels, you may use the volume provided: (1) the expiration date of the existing data set on the volume has passed; (2) the existing data set on the volume is not password protected; (3) you make a nonspecific volume request; and (4) the file sequence number is less than two.
 All of these conditions must be met.
 If they are not, the system requests the operator to mount another tape volume.

-If you specify SL and make a nonspecific volume request, but the operator mounts a tape volume that contains other than IBM standard labels, the system requests the operator to identify the volume serial number and the volume's new owner before the IBM standard labels are written.
+If you specify \underline{SL} and make a nonspecific volume request, but the operator mounts a tape volume that contains other than IBM standard labels, the system requests the operator to identify the volume serial number and the volume's new owner before the IBM standard labels are written.
 If the tape volume has American National Standard labels, the system asks the operator for permission to destroy the label.
-If you specify SL and make a specific volume request, but the volume that is mounted does not contain IBM standard labels, the system rejects the tape and requests the operator to mount the tape volume specified.
+If you specify \underline{SL} and make a specific volume request, but the volume that is mounted does not contain IBM standard labels, the system rejects the tape and requests the operator to mount the tape volume specified.